 Also, when they were building the treehouse.
 They had pizza tossers, dog-food gatling guns and a helicopter bomber.

-The fate of Cyrus the Virus in Con Air: beaten to within an inch of his life, smashed through a bridge on the extended ladder of a moving firetruck, gets electrocuted after he falls off the ladder, dumped on a conveyor belt and his head smashed by a piledriver (the machine, not the wrestling move).
+The fate of Cyrus the Virus in Con Air: beaten to within an inch of his life, smashed through a bridge on the extended ladder of a moving firetruck, gets electrocuted after he falls off the ladder, dumped on a conveyor belt, and his head smashed by a piledriver (the machine, not the wrestling move).
 He doesn't get better.

 District 9 features several varieties of alien weapons.
 Most result in Ludicrous Gibs, all work on this principle.
 And it is oh so satisfying.

 In Inglourious Basterds, Hitler and Goebbels were riddled with bullets, blown up with dynamite, and the cinema they were in was burned to the ground.
-Other high-ranking Nazi officers suffered similar fate as well, although not as bad.
+Other high-ranking Nazi officers suffered similar fates as well, although not as bad.

 Kenneth Branagh's version of Hamlet.
 Hamlet not only stabs Claudius with his fencing sword, he also drops a chandelier on him and, while Claudius is pinned down by said chandelier, force-feeds him poison.